WUR Rooting Trials

 Introduction

-The rapid development of the medicinal cannabis industry requires companies that continuously innovate their products and continuously acquire knowledge on crop cultivation such as Grodan and Fluence by OSRAM.
-Therefore a scientific study has been conducted together with Cultivators to acquire further insights on how stone wool substrates and lighting recipes could be improved upon to optimize the propagation of medicinal cannabis.
+The rapid development of the medicinal cannabis industry requires companies that continuously innovate their products and continuously acquire knowledge on crop cultivation, such as Grodan and Fluence by OSRAM.
+Scientists conducted a study with cultivators to gain further insights into how to improve stone wool substrates and lighting recipes for optimising medicinal cannabis propagation.
 Some interesting insights!

 Cannabis Rooting Trials

-Research has mostly been dedicated towards optimizing the flowering phase of cannabis, neglecting propagation.
-From April to September 2021 Cultivators, Grodan and Fluence by OSRAM partnered to conduct important research at Wageningen University & Research.
-The rooting trials were structured as three separate experiments, carried out in greenhouse compartments (Fig. 1).
+Most researchers have focused on optimizing the flowering phase of cannabis, often neglecting the propagation stage.
+From April to September 2021, Cultivators, Grodan, and Fluence by OSRAM partnered to conduct essential research at Wageningen University & Research.
+They structured the rooting trials as three separate experiments and carried them out in greenhouse compartments (Fig. 1).

 What is the effect of leaf area and cutting tray density on adventitious rooting and growth?